agneym/agneym/README.md

 * Thinks about stuff
 * I can read code.

+## Technologies

+My current favorite stack is ReactJS, NextJS, Styled Components and NodeJS.
+I have worked with (and will probably continue) working with Angular, AngularJS, VueJS and Java, PHP, Python on the backend or competitive programming.

+You can probably find related open source repositories 👆

 ## Contributing

 Contributions and Conversations are always welcome.
 Not taking feature requests at this time.